310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% bubble Chiaki v2 %}
 Cheerful and soothing… Mhm, I see what you’re trying to say.

 I’m so glad we came to this bonding event.
-We not only got to see a mascot character live, but we even had an opportunity to discuss what to do for Yuruseitai.
+We not only got to see a yuruchara live, but we even had an opportunity to discuss what to do for Yuruseitai.
 {% endbubble %}

 {% bubble Chiaki fist %}
 Right then, Takamine!
 What do we have to do next?

 We’d love to know more!
-Tell us everything about your love for mascot characters…☆
+Tell us everything about your love for yurucharas…☆
 {% endbubble %}

 ## Chapter 3